Demagaa/LittleBanker/README.md

 `docker compose up`

-Alternatively you can run .sql cript located in db-docker/init folder and configure DB on your local server.
+Alternatively you can run .sql script located in db-docker/init folder and configure DB on your local server.
 Connectivity setting can be adjusted application.properties file (localhost:3308 and root account used by default).

 Project status: improving stage